sinai-dev/OSLDocs/API/SL_EnchantmentRecipe.md

 # SL_EnchantmentRecipe

-`SL_EnchantmentRecipe`s can be defined from XML or C#.
+`SL_EnchantmentRecipe`s can be defined from the SL Menu/XML or C#.
 Enchantment XMLs should be placed in the `Enchantments\` sub-folder of your SL Pack.

 You can make a recipe scroll with a `SL_EnchantmentRecipeItem` template.
 See the [SL_Item](API/SL_Item.md) page for more details.

-See [SL Menu](Basics/SLMenu.md) for details on how to dump Enchantments and see how they work in more detail.
+Use the [SL Menu](Basics/SLMenu.md) to create an enchantment template, or define it from C# directly.

 <!-- tabs:start -->
 #### ** Universal **